Prag8855/aab/content/guides/freelance-visa.md

     You must know how to do your job.
 For example, you can't be a freelance musician if you have no music experience.
 You don't need professional training or a university degree; experience is enough.
 - [ ] **Permission to do this job**
     You must have all the permits and special qualifications needed for the job.[^12] For example, doctors, engineers and lawyers need special qualifications. - [Find the requirements for your profession](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)
-- [ ] **A realistic business plan**
-    During your freelance visa interview, they check if your plan makes sense.
-You must have enough money to start your business, and your business must contribute to the local economy.

 If you are over 45 years old, and you are not a citizen of {{AUFENTHG_21_2_COUNTRIES}}, you must have...[^58]